Lavender Ceremony

 The Lavender Ceremony was created by Dr. Ronni Sanlo, a Jewish Lesbian, in 1995 who was denied the opportunity to attend the graduations of her children because of her sexual orientation.
 Originally called the "Rainbow Reception", it has been a Goucher tradition since 2008, started by Goucher faculty after experiencing the Kente Ceremony.

-The Lavender Ceremony recognizes LGBTQ+ students of all races and ethnicities and
+The Lavender Ceremony recognizes graduating students of all genders and sexual orientations

-acknowledges their achievements and contributions to Goucher as students who survived
+and acknowledges their achievements and contributions to Goucher.
+During the ceremony

 More Information